mhoban/rainbow_bridge/README.md

 ## Usage examples
 Following are some examples of the basic command to run the pipeline on your local machine on single-end/paired-end data with multiple possible barcode files.
-For each of these examples, I assume `rainbow_bridge.nf` is in the system PATH, you're working on a project called `example_project`, and your directory structure looks something like this:
+For each of these examples, I assume you're working on a project called `example_project` and your directory structure looks something like this:

 ```bash
 example_project/            # base directory containing project files